weiying-chen/rust-esp32c3-bme280/README.md

 Step 3: using the jump wires, connect the ESP32-C3 to the BME280:

-- VIN to 3V3
+- 3V3 to VIN
 - GND to GND
-- SDL to GPIO 2
+- GPIO 2 to SDA
-- SCL to GPIO 3
+- GPIO 3 to SCL

-Note: you can use any available GPIO pins for SDL and SCL.
+Note: you can use any available GPIO pins for SDL and SCL, but remember to change the code accordingly.

 Step 4: connect the USB cable to your computer or laptop.